Veronica Campbell

 Dave Dazer

-Site Manager at Thomas Edison Depot Museum
+Thomas Edison Depot Site Manager

 Hometown: Port Huron, MI